oliviawestmacottssw/SSW.Rules.Content/rules/stored-procedures---do-you-set-nocount-on-for-production-and-nocount-off-off-for-developmentdebugging-purposes/rule.md

 This separates return values from actual data so that other programmers know what to expect.

 **Note:** If you are using SQL Server stored procedures to edit or delete data using a SqlDataAdapter, make sure that you do not use SET NOCOUNT ON in the stored procedure definition.
 This causes the rows affected count returned to be zero, which the DataAdapter interprets as a concurrency conflict.
-In this event, a DBConcurrencyException will be thrown.​
+In this event, a DBConcurrencyException will be thrown.